HELP AVAILABLE 24/7 - CALL NOW

 Substance use and co-occurring disorders can be successfully treated.
 Research that tracked individuals receiving treatment for substance use disorders showed that people were likely to stop their drug use, improve their relationships with family and friends, and experience an overall improvement in their mental health.

-If you seek help for a loved one, our admissions representatives can talk to you any time.
+If you are seeking help for a loved one, contact us today.
+Our admissions representatives can talk to you any time.
 Many on our team are in recovery themselves.
-They are compassionate, understanding and will answer your questions, as well as verify insurance.
+They are compassionate, understanding, will answer your questions, and can verify insurance.
 We are here for you and your loved one 24/7, and your call is always confidential.